sftpplus/sftpplus-docs/src/doc_source/guides/winscp-sftpplus-guide.rst

 Since the `scp` commands does not support folder listing, WinSCP uses a non-SCP command to list the directory and this non-standard command is denied by SFTPPlus server as it it outside of the SCP scope.
-From SFTPPlus Local Manager, you will see this message, which is expected.
+From SFTPPlus Web Manager, you will see this message, which is expected.

 ..  image:: /_static/guides/winscp-sftpplus-8.png